-There was a short hike to the bright blue sea was over a grassy turf and then we were able to walk into the warm blue ocean.
+There was a short hike to the bright blue sea over a grassy turf.
+We were then able to then walk into the warm blue ocean.
 The beach was very flat and the depth of the water changed little as we walked into it.
 The floor of the ocean was rocky and uneven, so bring some water shoes if you intend to snorkel.

 After a hundred yards or so, we finally reached an area where the sea was deep enough to swim.
 The horizon was endless as it met the sky.
-The palm trees along the beach reminded us of a post card photo that someone might have taken here.
+The palm trees along the beach reminded us of a post card like photo that someone might have taken here.

-In the middle of the night, the flashes of lightening woke us up.
-They lit up the room and quickly took us out of our deep sleep and left us startled as if someone had come into the room and was flipping the light switch.
+In the middle of the night, flashes of lightening woke us.
+They lit up the room and quickly took us out of our deep sleep and left us startled as if someone had come into the room and was flipping the light switch, on and off.
 There was hardly any thunder.
 Then the rain started.

 I have never seen or heard it rain so hard in all of my life.
 Eventually we fell back to sleep and in the morning it seemed as if it had all been a dream.
-The sky was clear and the only sign of rain was the wet streets.
+The sky was clear and the only sign of rain were the wet streets.
 It was like this most every night.

 We went to lunch one day and ended up talking at some length to our waiter.
 He was a very interesting young fellow.
 He was very pleasant and we asked him about taking some tours in the town.
 After some talking back and forth, he agreed to be our tour guide.
 His work at the restaurant was a little on the slow side, so he took some time off and became our guide for the day.

 I was still working, so this was a short trip of one week and I didn’t take as many notes as I do now.
 That may be a good thing.